-The main reason why cybersecurity is seen as the job of the future is that the Internet of Things is rapidly developing putting the interconnected world at a threat.
-Already, cybersecurity labor crunch is expected to hit 3.5 million unfilled jobs by 2021, according to Forbes.
+The main reason why cybersecurity is seen as the job of the future is that the Internet of Things is rapidly developing, putting the interconnected world at a threat.
+Already, the cybersecurity labor crunch is expected to hit 3.5 million unfilled jobs by 2021, according to Forbes.
 The systems, networks, and devices interconnected by the internet remain insecure as criminals, terrorists, and hostile states continue to get sophisticated at exploiting vulnerabilities.

 Starting a Career in Cybersecurity

 There is no linear path to a successful career in cybersecurity.
 Some people enter the security field straight from college, while others transition through organizations’ IT role.
 No matter where you begin, you need to understand how the technology works before learning how to secure and protect it.
 If you want to pursue a cybersecurity career, you can consider the opportunities in the following jobs.

 An Application Security Engineer tops the list of the most lucrative opportunities available in the cybersecurity career choice.
 An ASE specializes solely in securing all the software used within an organization and ensuring that all privacy and compliance requirements are implemented and followed.

 With the growing use of software in businesses, the Application Security Engineering function also grows to ensure that organizations comply with all security requirements.
 Being a highly specialized role, a specialist fetches a net of $100,000 to $250,000.
 If you already want a specific area of specialization that fetches you lucrative returns, ASE is the area to consider.